superstrap/superstrap/site/content/docs/0.1/components/card.md

 </div>
 {{< /example >}}

-### Masonry

-In `v4` we used a CSS-only technique to mimic the behavior of [Masonry](https://masonry.desandro.com/)-like columns, but this technique came with lots of unpleasant [side effects](https://github.com/twbs/bootstrap/pull/28922).
-If you want to have this type of layout in `v5`, you can just make use of Masonry plugin. **Masonry is not included in Bootstrap**, but we've made a [demo example]({{< docsref "/examples/masonry" >}}) to help you get started.

 ## CSS

 ### Variables

-{{< added-in "5.2.0" >}}

-As part of Bootstrap's evolving CSS variables approach, cards now use local CSS variables on `.card` for enhanced real-time customization.
+As part of SuperStrap's evolving CSS variables approach, cards now use local CSS variables on `.card` for enhanced real-time customization.
 Values for the CSS variables are set via Sass, so Sass customization is still supported, too.

 {{< scss-docs name="card-css-vars" file="scss/_card.scss" >}}